-The Mock Trial Board hosts the annual Duke Law Mock Trial Tournament.
+The Mock Trial Board hosts the annual Duke Law Mock Trial Tournament every spring.
 Teams of four students from Duke Law compete for the prestigious Twiggs-Beskind Cup.
 All 1L and 2L students are invited to compete, and the top competitors are invited to join the Board.

 History of the Twiggs-Beskind Cup

 The Twiggs-Beskind Cup is named in the spirit of interscholastic competition.
 In the 1980s, Professor Donald H. Beskind LLM ’77 coached the Duke Law national mock trial competition team, but believed opportunities to sharpen trial advocacy skills should be accessible to more students.
 Soon thereafter, Prof. Beskind helped found the Mock Trial Board and start the Duke Law Mock Trial Tournament.
 While Prof. Beskind taught at Duke Law during this time, his full-time job was as a partner at the then-downtown Raleigh firm of Twiggs, Beskind, Strickland & Rabenau, P.A.
 Prof. Beskind and fellow partner Don Strickland ’84 decided that the Tournament needed a trophy worthy of the work students put into each competition.
 In 2004, their firm donated an imported English silver-plated trophy to the Mock Trial Board for this purpose, still in use today.